Skip to content

 What is biological age?

-Some people manage to colloquially “to keep yourself well”.
-In other words, this expression describes that their appearance appears younger than their actual chronological age.
-There is also the opposite case, where people look significantly older or sicker than they actually are.
+Some people manage to colloquially “to keep well"In other words, this phrase describes how someone appears younger than their actual chronological age.
+Likewise, there is the opposite case, where people appear significantly older or sicker than they actually are.

 Did you know?
-In the so-called Rejuvenation Olympics, a kind of rejuvenation competition, there is an “Epigenetic Leaderboard”.
-Participants compete to see who can reduce their biological age the most.founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars annually in rejuvenation therapies.
+In the so-called Rejuvenation Olympics, A kind of rejuvenation competition, there is an "Epigenetic Leaderboard."
+Participants compete to see who can reduce their biological age the most.Founder is Bryan Johnson, a biotech entrepreneur who invests several million dollars annually in rejuvenation therapies.
 There is no German equivalent (yet).

 What role does biological age play in longevity?

 Biological age is directly related to a person’s longevity.
-In this large meta-study could be shown, that measuring biological age is a reliable method for predicting expected lifespanIn addition, the researchers identified factors that accelerate biological aging.
-These included many chronic diseases such as diabetes mellitus, cardiovascular diseases, HIV, but also smoking, drinking and socioeconomic status.
+In this large Meta-study could be shown, that measuring biological age is a reliable method for expected lifespanAdditionally, the researchers identified factors that accelerate biological aging.
+These included many chronic diseases, such as diabetes mellitus, cardiovascular disease, HIV, as well as smoking, drinking, and socioeconomic status.
 However, if there are factors that make people age faster, it must also be possible to “turn back the clock” or at least slow it down..

-As we age, not only random but also typical epigenetic changesSince these changes (methylation) can be measured, it is possible to draw conclusions about a person's biological age.
+With increasing age, not only random but also typical epigenetic changesSince these changes (methylation) can be measured, it is possible to draw conclusions about a person's biological age.
 From this information, Steve Horvath and his colleagues were able to develop a special algorithm that can be used to determine biological age.

 Admittedly, the whole thing was expressed quite scientifically.
-Here is an analogy that may help you better understand an epigenetic age testImagine that your DNA is the text in a book.
-However, you never read the entire book because it is much too big, but only sections of it.
-And so that you can remember which sections you want to read, you have stuck little Post-It notes to the beginning and end of the text passage.
-These Post-It notes are your epigenetic markers, methylated areas on your DNA.
-They do not change your DNA itself, but determine which sections are read or found and which are not.
-If this explanation does not help you, then you can read our article on epigenetics There we compare the markers with the volume controls for better understanding.
+Here is an analogy that might help you better understand an epigenetic age testImagine your DNA is the text in a book.
+However, you never read the entire book because it's much too large; instead, you read only sections of it.And to help you remember which sections you want to read, you've stuck little Post-It notes to the beginning and end of the text passage.
+These Post-It notes are your epigenetic markers, methylated sites on your DNA.
+They don't change your DNA per se, but rather determine which sections are read or found and which aren't.
+If this explanation doesn't help you, you can check out our article on Epigenetics There we compare the markers with the volume controls for better understanding.

 Through researchers such as Dr. Steve Horvath we found out that some of these “Post-it notes” are suitable for measuring a person’s biological age.